jchris/use-fireproof/docs/react-tutorial.md

 ## Connect Your Component

 In this example, our todo list application can create todo items, list them, and toggle their completed status.
-We'll start by modifying the component called `App` in `src/App.js`.
-This component is wired as the root of the application by `create-react-app` in `src/index.js` so it's best to work within it.
+We'll start by modifying the component called `App` in `src/App.tsx`.
+This component is wired as the root of the application by Vite in `src/main.tsx` so it's best to work within it.
 By the end of the tutorial we will have replaced the whole file, but take it one step at a time, to learn how the pieces fit together.
 The final file is shared below.
-Also, you can clone [the resulting application here](https://github.com/jchris/my-fireproof-app), or [view the live demo](https://codesandbox.io/p/github/jchris/my-fireproof-app/main).

 In this app, we use the top-level `useLiveQuery` hook to auto-refresh query responses (so your app dynamically refreshes with no extra work), and the `useDocument` hook to create new documents.
 These hooks can also be [configured by the optional `useFireproof` hook](/docs/react-hooks/use-fireproof), but most apps should start with the defaults.